Outdoor cooking: Steaming

-Steaming is possible with plants such as bamboo.
+Steaming, that is cooking via water vapor, is possible with plants such as bamboo.
 In this method, a piece of bamboo is set diagonally above a fire.
 The bamboo is perforated from within (between the joints) and water is placed in the lowest bamboo segment.
 Food (e.g. rice) is then placed in the top segment which is steamed due to the water evaporating from the heat in the lowest segment.